lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

         "Sensor_1_MaxValue":""
     }
 ```

-And then send I would pull those values with to my server in order for the client to render them in what I hope can be almost real time.
-I also have to think about if it is necessary to 'purge' my server of data every certain amount of requests.

-I would be very grateful If I could receive advice as to how to be able to update my server values as auickly as the values enter my server.
-Is Heroku better than MonDB for this task?
-Is this too out of scale?
-I think of it as a stepping stone towards my future "swiss knife device control monitor".
+I think of it as a stepping stone towards my future "utility control monitor".

 References: